presi300/Archie/README.md

 **-Any guarantee that Archie will work with everything?**

->Archie has been tested with both virtual machine software (VMWare/Virtualbox) with both BIOS and UEFI with very good results with both.
+>Archie has been tested with both virtual machine software (VMWare/Virtualbox) with both BIOS and UEFI and bare-metal hardware (again both UEFI and BIOS) with very good results with both.
 That being said there is still no 100% guarantee it will work with EVERY hardware configuration.

 **-Is it better than archinstall?**